|Previous College:||University of San Francisco, 1999|

-Greg Moore, recently named by Baseball America as one of the Top 10 Assistant Coaches in College Baseball, has been hired as the head coach at Cal State Northridge, CSUN Director of Intercollegiate Athletics Dr. Brandon E. Martin announced today.
-Moore spent the past three seasons as the associate head coach at the University of San Francisco, where he oversaw pitching, admissions, community service and summer placement.
+Greg Moore, recently named by Baseball America as one of the Top 10 Assistant Coaches in College Baseball, was hired as the head coach at CSUN on June 21, 2013.
+Moore spent the previous three seasons as the associate head coach at the University of San Francisco, where he oversaw pitching, academics, community service and summer placement.

-Moore becomes the ninth head coach in Matador history as the program enters its 55th year of competition in 2013-14.
+Moore is the ninth head coach in Matador history as the program enters its 56th year of competition in 2014-15.

 Moore began his collegiate coaching career at USF in 2002 as an assistant coach and recruiting coordinator for the Dons.
-In that role, Moore developed a life skills training program for all incoming student-athletes and maintained the program's alumni outreach efforts.
+In that role, Moore developed Diamond University, a life skills training program for student-athletes that is in progress today at CSUN.
 He served in that capacity until 2009, when he took a position as the pitching coach at the University of Washington for one season before heading back to his alma mater.

 Three members of his pitching staff were drafted in 2012 and under his leadership the team achieved a program best 3.24 GPA last fall.
-In 2005, the USF pitching staff had a conference-best 2.86 ERA and an opponent batting average of .234.
+In 2005, the USF pitching staff had a conference-best 2.86 ERA, ranking 6th nationally.
+Opponents hit just .234.

 Moore played collegiate baseball for the University of San Francisco and was named to the West Coast Conference All-Academic Team in 2001.
 As a player, he won the team's "Most Inspirational" award in back-to-back seasons and the award now bears his name.